 In Europe the Eskimo kiss passes as an innocent and lovely way of showing affection to your loved one, some people use it romantically as well, and it is not unusual sighting couples closely cuddling and rubbing their noses together in public.
 I don’t find anything unusual with it anyway, it is more or less the same as lip kissing and some people find it to be a more respectable way to show affection compared to lip kissing in public.

 I happen to like Eskimo kisses as I remember my mother would shower my brother and I with lots of them while I was a kid.
 Whenever we would come back from school, she would welcome us back with Eskimo kisses, at the time I would get uncomfortable, but she would do it anyway.
-So, like most people, I find the Kunik to be quite a cute way to show love to your partner.
+So, like most people, I find the Kunik to be quite a cute way to show affection.